 11.1.3 provide the Company with such information and materials as the Company may reasonably require to supply the Goods, and ensure that such information is accurate in all material respects.

 12. PRICE AND PAYMENT

-12.3 The prices for the Goods exclude delivery costs, which will be added to the total amount due.
+12.4 The Purchase Price for any Goods excludes delivery costs, which will be added to the total amount due.

-12.5 The Company accepts payment via PayPal and with all major credit and debit cards except American Express, at the Company’s sole discretion.
+12.9 The Company can accept all major credit and debit cards except American Express, at the Company’s sole discretion.

 13. INTELLECTUAL PROPERTY RIGHTS

 13.1 All Intellectual Property Rights in or arising out of or in connection with the Goods shall remain at all times the property of the Company.